wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-2!

+-   !begin-bullet!
--   Adds minimal ellipsis checking to warn on commonly misspecified arguments passed through ellipses.
+    Adds minimal ellipsis checking to warn on commonly misspecified arguments passed through ellipses.
 Notably:
     !begin-bullets-3!
+    -   !begin-bullet!
-    -   `tidy()` methods will now warn when supplied an `exponentiate` argument if it will be ignored.
+        `tidy()` methods will now warn when supplied an `exponentiate` argument if it will be ignored.
+        !end-bullet!
+    -   !begin-bullet!
-    -   `augment()` methods will now warn when supplied a `newdata` argument if it will be ignored.
+        `augment()` methods will now warn when supplied a `newdata` argument if it will be ignored.
+        !end-bullet!

     !end-bullets-3!
+    !end-bullet!
+-   !begin-bullet!
--   The warning regarding tidiers only maintained via dispatch to `lm` and `glm` is now displayed only once per session, per unique dispatch.
+    The warning regarding tidiers only maintained via dispatch to `lm` and `glm` is now displayed only once per session, per unique dispatch.
 That is, if a `class_a` object is tidied using a `(g)lm` method, broom will not warn when tidying `class_a` objects for the rest of the session, but if a `class_b` object is tidied using a `(g)lm` method in the same session, broom will warn again (#1101).
+    !end-bullet!

 !end-bullets-2!